Strand’s photographs have clearly captured an interplay of cultural and natural forces that coalesces into a common environmental mood.

-Paul Strand is one of the most important photographers of the 20th century.
+Paul Strand (1890–1976) is considered one of the most significant photographers of the 20th century.
 His breakthrough work in the 1910s heralded photography’s importance as a modern art form.
-Early in his career he broke with the soft-focus and Impressionist-inspired Pictorialist style, and produced among the first abstract pictures made with a camera.
-His questioning attitude led him to radically change his work at several points in his career, always with the highest ambitions for the quality of his photographic prints.
+Early in his career he broke from the soft, impressionistic Pictorialist style to produce among the first abstract images made with a camera.
+His questioning attitude led him to radically change his work multiple times in his career, always with the highest ambitions for the quality of his photographic prints.

-In 1932, Strand was invited to Mexico by Carlos Chavez, the director of the fine arts department at the Secretariat of Public Education in Mexico.
-At this time, the Mexican government was concerned with demonstrating a national culture that was reflective of a more modern, twentieth-century Mexico, with its changing social and physical landscapes.
-The invitation extended to Strand was to document this new environment, and over the next two years he travelled around Mexico photographing churches, religious imagery, local communities and the land.
-Strand became absorbed in Mexican culture and by the end of this trip, he had made over 175 negatives and 60 platinum prints.
-Strand selected 20 of these images for this portfolio, which he published in 1940.
+In 1932, Carlos Chavez, the director of the fine arts department at the Secretariat of Public Education in Mexico, invited Strand to Mexico.
+At this time, the Mexican government was concerned with demonstrating a national culture that was reflective of a burgeoning, modern, twentieth-century Mexico.
+In light of this, Chavez invited Strand to document the new social and physical environment.
+Over the next two years, Strand travelled around Mexico photographing churches, religious imagery, local communities, and the land.
+Completely enraptured by Mexican culture, Strand ended his trip with over 175 negatives and 60 platinum prints.
+Strand selected 20 of these images for his 1940 Photographs of Mexico portfolio.